 The following keyboard navigation barriers were discovered in testing the EverFi interactive training.

-The focus highlight or border, that indicates where the focus has moved to on the page, is low contrast or at times invisible to someone trying to navigate via keyboard.
-The training tab panels, for example, do not show where the focus has moved to.
+- The focus highlight or border, which indicates where the focus has moved to on the page, is low contrast or at times invisible to someone trying to navigate via keyboard.

 The following screen reader navigation barriers were discovered in testing the EverFi interactive training.

-Alternative text, the text used to describe images, are missing or not contextual in some images which can be challenging as the training images do provide supplementary or at times primary contextual information with regards to diversity and inclusion.
+- Alternative text, the text used to describe images, is missing or not contextual in some images which can be challenging as the training images do provide supplementary or at times primary contextual information with regards to diversity and inclusion.

 The following barriers may be difficult for users who need to magnify the interface to see the EverFi interactive training due to a visual disability or low vision.

-Top banner and bottom footer on the pages are fixed and the training pages and popups do not reflow responsively when magnified.
-This means some elements on the page take up too much screen real estate or overlap onto other elements on the page, making it impossible for students with low vision to properly read the page if magnified.
+- The top banner and bottom footer on the pages are fixed and the training pages and popups do not reflow responsively when magnified.
+This means some elements on the page overlap with other elements on the page, making it impossible for students with low vision to properly read the page if magnified.